Last Updated: June 7, 2019

 Shahbazim (Shahbaz, is the singular) run Green House homes, and these caregivers are certified nursing assistants and homemakers.
 Nurses, physicians and therapists come as needed.
-There are two Shahbazim on site per shift, and they run the household on behalf of residents, called elders.
+There are two Shahbazim on site per shift and they run the household on behalf of residents, called elders.

-The Kitchen Table is the Hub of a Green House Home
+The Hub of a Green House Home

 To imagine what a Green House home is like, you’ll need to rid yourself of the outdated stereotypical image of a hospital or a nursing home.
 Here, in a Green House home, residents have private bedrooms with a bath.
 The central hub of a Green House home is no different than any other home in America – the kitchen.
 Elders eat together, like a family, at the kitchen table with their Shahbazim.

 According to Susan Ryan, Senior Director of The Green House Project, having one kitchen table is crucial to The Green House model.

 “The kitchen table is a symbol of family.
 It’s so reinforcing to an elder’s identity.
 For most of our elders, their life has happened around the kitchen table.
 Here, they sit at the table and it feels like a real home,” she says.
 “We’ve seen elders who couldn’t feed themselves start eating and feeding themselves again.
 It’s powerful to see how a real home reinforces a person’s health and identity.”

 Ryan says that from the beginning, The Green House Project has necessitated a philosophical shift to make person-centered care a reality.
 In The Green House model, elders are at the center of everything, but this isn’t possible without an organizational redesign that has flattened the outdated notions many people have of nursing homes and placed elders at the center.